HEASARC/heasarc-tutorials/data_access/data_access.md

 ```

 We have the primary header with the information we need.
 You can explore more:

+Grab a cutout of the image.
+It is a few degrees in size, so we choose a specific location to crop to 0.09&deg;.

+An important thing to note about this proces is that only the bytes we want were fetched, not the whole image.
+When looking at the info or header keywords, only that tiny part of the image is read.
+When a cutout is performed, only the pixels in the region specified are read.
+Where images are huge, such as for Euclid data, this is crucial to make your analysis efficient.

 ```python
 #For all header info: hdul[0].header